-All majors in the College of Business and Management require foundation knowledge in accounting, economics, mathematics, statistics, and the behavioral sciences.
+All majors in the College of Business and Management require foundation knowledge in accounting, economics, statistics, and the behavioral sciences.
 Students must earn a cumulative GPA of at least 2.0 across all foundation courses.
 UIS courses that satisfy the foundation knowledge requirements include:

-ACC 211 & ACC 212 Introduction to Financial Accounting and Introduction to Managerial Accounting 6 ECO 213 Statistics for Business and Economics 3 MAT 113 Business Calculus (or other calculus or finite math equivalent) 4 ECO 201 & ECO 202 Introduction to Microeconomics and Introduction to Macroeconomics 4-6 or ECO 315 Economics for Administration
+ACC 211 & ACC 212 Introduction to Financial Accounting and Introduction to Managerial Accounting 6

+OR

+ACC 311 Administrative Uses of Accounting 2 4

+ECO 213 Statistics for Business and Economics 3

+or MAT 121 Applied Statistics

+• •

+ECO 201 & ECO 202 Introduction to Microeconomics and Introduction to Macroeconomics 6

+6

+& ECO 202 6